Drinking coffee and listening to classical music while updating my profile!

 Oceanographic Engineer with TechWorks Marine (Sept 2013 - Present)

-I am a Mechanical Engineer working in the Marine Science Industry.
+About Me: I am a Mechanical Engineer working in the Marine Science Industry.
 I design the physical part of systems that collect data about the sea.

 I am from Dun Laoghaire in Dublin.
 I currently live in Co.
 Wicklow with my Fiancé Anna, who is from Latvia.
 We attend dance lessons weekly (Ballroom, Tango, Cha Cha Cha among others).
 I am also learning to speak Russian.